 GOOD: "Summarize the topic of X based on your general knowledge.

-as 'based on common knowledge, please verify.'"
+specific as 'based on general knowledge, please verify.'"

 You will receive 3 document excerpts below.